Electricity and gas: invoice 28 July 2022 • 6 minutes

 The fee for connection to the gas network (only in Wallonia).

-Find out the applicable taxes and fees for gas and electricity in Wallonia on the CWaPE website.
+Find out the applicable taxes and fees for gas and electricity in Brussels on Sibelga’s website.

-As you can see, the energy part only represents a third of your bill at best, and only one fifth at worst.
-It isn’t much, but it is the only part over which you have complete control.
-As far as taxes and network costs are concerned, you have very little influence on their amount.
+As you can see, the energy part represents between around two-thirds and four fifths of your bill.
+It is quite significant, and it is actually the only part over which you have complete control.
+As far as taxes and network costs are concerned, you have very little influence.

 What does this mean for you in practical terms?
 That it is in your best interest to lower the energy part of your bill as much as possible.
 You can reduce your electricity or gas consumption by tracking down energy losses.
 Also think about replacing your old energy-consuming domestic appliances.